Manhole cover: Security and safety

 In urban areas, stray voltage issues have become a significant concern for utilities.
 On January 16, 2004, Jodie S. Lane was electrocuted after stepping on a metal manhole cover, while walking her dog in New York City.
 As result of this and other incidents, increased attention has been focused on these hazards, including technical conferences on stray voltage detection and prevention.

 Insulation failures can be caused by road salt, age, rats biting the wires, or vibrations from traffic.

+In May 2026, a woman died after falling into an open manhole in New York City.
+The cover had likely been dislodged by a heavy truck.
+The 56 year old woman, Donike Gocaj, fell into the hole as she stepped out of her parked car.
+While firefighters worked to rescue her, she screamed, "I'm dying."
+The extreme temperature in the manhole contributed to her death.

 Electrical arcing can ignite insulation, leaking natural gas, methane from decaying organic matter, fumes from smouldering insulation, or even gasoline poured down the toilet.
 This can cause a fire, power outages, and in some cases, an explosion.
 In the United States, they are most common in New York City, with 3,369 "manhole events", including 32 explosions recorded in 2014.
 They were most common in summer due to increased electricity use.
 Chicago reported fewer than 10 events with no explosions, despite also using road salt in the winter.

 The Boston area experienced 62 "events" in 2021 (down from 212 in 2018).
 As of 2022, local utility company Eversource is replacing 38,000 maintenance hole covers, starting in high-traffic areas, with a safer design.
 A rail allows the cover to lift up to 4 in and let gases escape, but prevents it from flying into the air and damaging buildings or cars or injuring pedestrians.
 In some places where road salt is not a concern, the covers have vents to let gases escape.
 To prevent and mitigate safety problems, the company is also installing monitoring equipment to detect dangerous gases and fires, and increasing inspection frequency.

-Because of their aerodynamic design, some modern racing cars create enough vacuum to lift a manhole cover off its recess.
+Because of their aerodynamic design, some modern racing cars create enough suction to lift a manhole cover off its recess.
 During races on city streets, manhole covers must therefore be welded or locked down to prevent injury.
 In 1990, during the Group C World Sportscar Championship race at Circuit Gilles Villeneuve (located in a public park in Montreal, Quebec), a Brun Motorsport Porsche 962 struck a manhole cover that was lifted by the ground effect of the car he was following, a Courage C24 Porsche.
 This caused the trailing Porsche to catch fire, and safety issues ended the race shortly afterwards.